banben/sprite-nest/README.md

 })
 ```

-### Use Sprite and Puppeteer
+### Use Sprite and drive Puppeteer Page

-`Crawler` has some wrapped task.
-And `Sprite` is the class which has inner functions with puppeteer operation, how to custom it depends on you.
+`Crawler` contains wrapped task and `Sprite` is the class which has inner functions with some puppeteer operations, it means you can input a custom Page instance and then will get crawled data.

-And now I get information of Armani lipsticks to pick one!
+And now I get information of **Armani lipsticks** to pick one!

 ```js
 import SpriteNest from 'sprite-nest'